hieuimba/stock-mkt-dashboard/README.md

 -   Streamlit Cloud: for dashboard & visualizations

 ## Lessons Learned
-Making this app was fun, here are a few key takeaways from my experience:
+Making this app was my first time using Azure for a personal project, here are a few key takeaways from my experience:

 **Azure Functions:**
 - Azure Functions provide a built-in HTTP endpoint trigger that can be integrated easily with DataFactory’s HTTP dataset connector.
 I’ve found this to be a very simple and effective method to connect to any custom source using Python.